 Pembrolizumab

 Pembrolizumab (Keytruda®) is a type of “immune checkpoint inhibitor,” which are a class of immunotherapies that block chemical signals that mask cancer cells and activate tumor-killing immune cells.
-Pembrolizumab was approved by the FDA in 2017 for the treatment of all solid tumors, including prostate cancer, that have mutations in mismatch repair genes (MMR) and/or exhibit microsatellite instability (MSI) in the tumor.
+Pembrolizumab was approved by the FDA in 2017 for the treatment of all solid tumors, including prostate cancer, that have certain characteristic mutation patterns in their genes.
+Today, this means that the prostate cancer has mutations in mismatch repair genes (called dMMR), exhibits high microsatellite instability (MSI-H), or has a high tumor mutational burden (TMB-H).
 Patients who qualify for this therapy must have progressed on prior treatment and have no satisfactory alternative treatment options.
 Hence, pembrolizumab would typically be considered after other available effective treatments (such as sipuleucel-T, abiraterone, enzalutamide, docetaxel, cabazitaxel, radium-223, etc.) have been used or ruled out.

-Studies suggest that approximately 5%, and perhaps up to 10% of metastatic prostate cancer patients have evidence of MMR mutations and/or MSI in their tumors.
+Studies suggest that approximately 5%, and perhaps up to 10% of patients with metastatic prostate cancer have evidence of MMR mutations and/or MSI in their tumors.
 Some of these mutations may be inherited, and may be associated with Lynch syndrome, a condition which predisposes individuals to higher risks of developing certain cancers such as colorectal cancer.
-At present, regardless of family history, MMR deficiency and MSI are determined by genetic tests performed on biopsies or tumor material from prostate surgery.
-Note that most tests for MSI are colon cancer-optimized and may not detect all prostate cancer patients who have MSI.
-Talk to your doctor about more comprehensive MSI tests which may be available.
+At present, regardless of family history, MMR deficiency, MSI, and TMB are determined by biomarker tests performed on biopsies or tumor material from prostate surgery.

 Pembrolizumab is delivered intravenously once every 3 weeks.
 The most common side effects are fatigue, cough, shortness of breath, nausea, constipation, itching, rash, and decreased appetite.
 Because it works by modifying the immune system, there are rare but serious side effects related to overactive immune responses which are typically treated by stopping the drug and, in some cases, starting steroid medications to suppress the immune reactions.